thenexthub/package-manager/Sources/PackageManagerDocs/Documentation.docc/Dependencies/AddingSystemLibraryDependency.md

 -L/opt/homebrew/Cellar/libgit2/1.9.0/lib
 ```

-To manually provide search paths for linking to binaries, use the `-Xlinker -L/path/to/include/` as additional parameters to `swift build`.
+To manually provide search paths for linking to binaries, use the `-Xlinker -L/path/to/include/` as additional parameters to `codira build`.
 To match the above example from `pkgConfig`, the additional command line options would be:
 `-Xlinker -L/opt/homebrew/Cellar/libgit2/1.9.0/lib`.